o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

 ![Arduino Manager URL](https://www.fathym.com/iot/img/screenshots/add-board-definition.png)

 Take the link from the previous step, and paste it into the "Additional Boards Manager URLs" field (highlighted above in red).
-Click "OK"
+Click "OK".

 3. Next, in the top toolbar, click Tools -> Board: "Name of Board" -> Boards Manager..., as shown below:

 ![Arduino Boards Manager](https://www.fathym.com/iot/img/screenshots/boards-manager.png)

 In the next screen, type "esp32" into the search bar.
-A board definition with the same name will appear, click "Install", then click "Close" (as shown below)
+A board definition with the same name will appear, click "Install", then click "Close" (as shown below).

 ![Arduino ESP32 Definition](https://www.fathym.com/iot/img/screenshots/esp32-board-definition.png)